logzio/logz-docs/_source/user-guide/alerts/view-triggered-alerts.md

 select [**Logs > Triggered alerts**](https://app.logz.io/#/dashboard/triggers/triggered-alerts)
 from the top menu.

-* To view the raw logs for a particular event, click the button **View in Kibana**.
+* To view the raw logs for a particular event, click the button **View in OpenSearch Dashboards**.

-  You'll be taken to Kibana Discover, with the logs filtered to return the exact logs that caused the alert to trigger.
-Using Kibana, you can explore your logs and get a better idea of the conditions that led to the triggered alert.
+  You'll be taken to OpenSearch Dashboards, with the logs filtered to return the exact logs that caused the alert to trigger.
+Using OpenSearch Dashboards, you can explore your logs and get a better idea of the conditions that led to the triggered alert.

   This is the same link that appears in the alert notification.